bbauska/front-end-web-ui/README.md

 In this Specialization, we are not looking at this aspect of web development.

-Instead, we are looking at that second aspect, which is the **development, building, and deployment of websites and web pages**, using technologies like the front end web UI frameworks like Bootstrap, maybe JavaScript framework like Angular or a Library like React and hybrid mobile frameworks to design mobile applications and also server-side development using Node, Express, MongoDB, the main stack in more detail.
+Instead, we are looking at that second aspect, which is the <b>development, building, and deployment of websites and web pages</b>, using technologies like the front end web UI frameworks like Bootstrap, maybe JavaScript framework like Angular or a Library like React and hybrid mobile frameworks to design mobile applications and also server-side development using Node, Express, MongoDB, the main stack in more detail.

 If you are looking at the Specialization, thinking about the design aspect of website, then you may wish to rethink again.